soniamartis/kafka/EOS.md

 2. Leader writes it to the log
 3. Leader sends an ack back to the producer

-Suppose this scenario:
+Consider this scenario:
 1. Producer sends message to leader
 2. leader appends it to log
-3. Some failure occurs in the cluster and the leader could no send an ack back to producer(maybe the isr condition was not satisfied due to some partition failure etc)
+3. Some failure occurs in the cluster and the leader could not send an ack back to producer(maybe the isr condition was not satisfied due to some partition failure etc)
 4. Now, the producer will retry and send the message again
 5. The leader will blindly append it to the log
 6. Producer retries can lead to duplicate messages